General Social Survey - Time Use (GSS)

-Data release - We expect to release the data in Fall 2017.
+Data release - We expect to release the data in Winter 2017.

 The data collected provide information to all level of governments when making funding decisions, developing priorities and identifying areas of concern for legislation, new policies and programs.
 Researchers and other users use this information to inform the general Canadian population about the changing nature of time use in Canada.

 From April 2015 to January 2016, Cycle 29 on Time Use (TU) will use a multi-mode collection approach.
 Respondents selected for the questionnaire will be given two options for responding: completing the electronic questionnaire (EQ) or continuing the computer-assisted telephone interview (CATI).
 From February 2016 to April 2016, collection will only be done via CATI.